powsybl/pypowsybl/docs/user_guide/network_visualization.rst

     - legend_shift_x, legend_shift_y define the legend box top-left position (relative to the node position)
     - legend_connection_shift_x, legend_connection_shift_y define the legend box side endpoint position (relative to the node position) for the segment connecting a node and its legend box

+    The optional parameter fixed_positions can also be set in the write_network_area_diagram function.
-    Positions for elements not included in the dataframe are computed using the current layout algorithm.
+    Note that positions for elements not included in the dataframe are computed using the current layout algorithm.

 Network area diagram using geographical data